-Nullarbor Traveller: 9 Day - Perth to Adelaide Camping Adventure
+Nullarbor Traveller: 9-Day Perth to Adelaide Adventure Tour

 - Duration: 9 Days (approx.)

-- Cape Le Grand National Park – a national treasure
+- Discover Cape Le Grand National Park and its friendly kangaroos

 - Meals – 8 breakfasts, 9 lunches, 8 dinners

 - Accommodation – Swag camping - Bush camp (no facilities) 1 night, camping (with basic facilities) 7 nights

 - Transport – Air-conditioned minibus (max 21 people)

 - Expert local guide

 Day 1 – Perth to Fitzgerald River National Park